 Inspection and Test Plans

-What the standard is saying is that you must plan when, and what, and how you will check that your product or service is meeting requirements.
+The quality management standard is saying that you must plan when, and what, and how you will check that your product or service is meeting requirements.

 This is often documented with an “Inspection and Test Plan” (ITP), which might also be called a “Quality Inspection Plan” or just “Quality Plan”.
 It is like a Work Instruction for your verification activities.